-Inside: Here are 3 recipes for the best DIY sugar scrubs to make with your kids and grandkids.
-Unique ingredients, easy directions and loads of fun!
+Inside: Here are recipes for the best Halloween chocolate DIY sugar scrubs to make with your kids and grandkids.
+Unique ingredients, easy directions, and loads of fun!
 Discover tips on how these elements impact the skin and ways to teach your kids critical thinking skills as they create these fabulous sugar scrubs!

-Have you ever made a sugar scrub with your children or teens?
+Have you ever made a sugar scrub with your kids/grandkids, or teens?
 They are amazing for the skin and will keep it glowing and healthy!
-Here are three fun Holiday recipes for DIY sugar scrubs to make with your kids and teens.
+Here is a fun Halloween recipe for DIY sugar scrubs to make with your grandkids, teens, or tweens.

-And, don’t hesitate to make these with your sons.
+And, don’t hesitate to make these with your sons/grandsons.
 The men’s grooming movement started in 2002.
 In a nutshell, men came to the realization that there is more to grooming than using a toothbrush.
-They are interested in having good skin.
+They are interested in having good skin, too.

 Here are some fun facts, recipes, and more about scrubs.